HealthCatalyst/healthcareai-py/docs/training.md

 ## Step 2: Set your data-prep parameters

-The `DevelopSupervisedModel` class cleans and prepares the data before model creation
+The `SupervisedModelTrainer` class cleans and prepares the data before model creation

 -   **Return**: an object.